snapclient

 Contribute

 You are very welcome to help and provide Pull Requests to the project.
+Use develop branch for your PRs as this is the place where new features will go.

 We strongly suggest you activate pre-commit hooks in this git repository before starting to hack and make commits.